Realizing Wholeness: Principles of Wholeness Work

 The role of consciousness has been to lord over the feelings.
 It has been conditioned to either ignore them or subjugate them.
 Now the role of consciousness is to help the healing work go more quickly, easily and painlessly by staying present in loving acceptance for even the most desperate feeling parts and everything they experience, including their pain.
 'Consciousness in the service of sentience' is the master key to finding wholeness at the deepest levels of being.
 But who is equipped to use this key?

-The key can be used by anyone, as long as a vital part of the whole being is present - a loving and resourceful inner healer.
-As the healing work progresses, it's the inner healer who brings the needed strength, resourcefulness - and most importantly - loving acceptance to each of the other parts of self, no matter how 'bad' they may have felt at first.
+The key can be used by anyone, as long as a vital part of the whole being is present - a loving and resourceful Healer.
+As the healing work progresses, it's the Healer who brings the needed strength, resourcefulness - and most importantly - loving acceptance to each of the other parts of self, no matter how 'bad' they may have felt at first.

 The Healer can Integrate the Self